 “Morris, King & Hodge, P.C., is a fantastic law firm.
 Joe King and his staff worked tirelessly on my case and in doing so I received a settlement beyond my expectations.”

 With the stresses and losses associated with these claims, it is important that the lawyer representing the victims of these accidents and their families has experience in litigating complex cases and those involving catastrophic injuries.
-Our Huntsville, Alabama product liability lawyers have successfully litigated claims involving many different types of products, including these consumer items: seatbelts, heaters, air bags, asbestos, boats/personal watercraft, car seats, cribs, dangerous drugs, electrical devices, farm equipment, motor vehicles, power tools, lawnmowers, heavy equipment, household appliances, ladders, medical devices, motorcycles, ATVs and car tires.
+Our Huntsville, Alabama product liability lawyers have successfully litigated claims involving many different types of products, including these consumer items: seatbelts, heaters, air bags, asbestos, boats/personal watercraft, car seats, cribs, dangerous drugs, electrical devices, farm equipment, motor vehicles, power tools, lawnmowers, heavy equipment, household appliances, ladders, medical devices, such as testosterone heart attack products, hip replacement recalls, power morcellator, xarelto, motorcycles, ATVs and car tires.

 According to the most recent data from the Consumer Product Safety Commission (CPSC), approximately 38,573,000 people in the United States sought medical attention for a consumer product-related injury in 2010.
 In 2008, 35,900 deaths were linked to consumer products.
 It was the eighth consecutive year that the consumer product death rate increased.

 Despite all of those injuries and deaths, product liability cases are complex and difficult to prove.
 In order to win a product liability case, it is necessary to prove that: